 Crop Phenology, Situation and Farm Activities:

-Land preparation is ongoing.
-Planting and transplanting of rice are still in progress.
-Rice and corn are in vegetative stage.
-Planting of corn is ongoing.
-Some rice are in maturity stage.
-Corn are in vegetative and reproductive stages.
-Growing of ampalaya, avocado, banana, batao, cassava, chico, chayote, chili pepper, coconut, coffee, guava, ginger, guyabano, jackfruit, malunggay, mango, mustard, mushroom, mung bean, okra, onion, papaya, patola, pechay, potato, squash, string bean, sweet pepper, sweet potato, taro, tobacco, ubi, upo, and winged bean is underway.
-Harvesting of alugbati, ampalaya, avocado, banana, batao, calamansi, carrot, cassava, chico, chili, eggplant, ginger, kale, kamote tops, kangkong, kulitis, lettuce, malunggay, mung bean, mustasa, okra, onion, onion leeks, pako, papaya, pechay, pomegranate, radish, spinach, squash, string bean, sweet pepper, sweet potato, talinum, taro, tomato, watermelon, and winged bean is taking place.
-Tobacco planting is underway, and grazing activities are taking place.
-In addition, fertilization, weeding, water management, mulching, and pest and disease monitoring are being actively carried out.
+Land preparation is ongoing, and the transplanting of rice is still in progress.
+Rice and corn are currently in the vegetative, reproductive, and maturity stages.
+In some farm areas, harvesting of rice is underway.
+Planting and transplanting of corn is also taking place.
+Some corn areas are in harvesting stage.
+Growing of garlic, ampalaya, cassava, chayote, chili pepper, ginger, malunggay, alukon, mustard, lettuce, mushroom, mung bean, okra, onion, patola, pechay, carrot, potato, squash, string bean, sweet pepper, sweet potato, taro, tobacco, ubi, upo, winged bean, sugarcane, papaya, avocado, banana, coconut, coffee, guava, chico, dragon fruit, guyabano, jackfruit, and mango is underway.
+Harvesting of alukon, ampalaya, carrot, cassava, chili, eggplant, ginger, kale, camote tops, kangkong, lettuce, malunggay, mung bean, mustard, okra, onion, onion leeks, garlic, pechay, radish, spinach, squash, string bean, sweet pepper, sweet potato, talinum, taro, tomato, winged bean, calamansi, avocado, banana, sugarcane, chico, papaya, coconut, and watermelon is taking place.
+A greenhouse hydroponic system for growing pechay is being implemented.
+Pest and disease management, along with nutrient management, are in progress.
+Field monitoring is being conducted regularly, and fertilizer application and weeding are ongoing.
+Water management is actively maintained, and spraying continues as needed.
+Processing, sorting, and marketing operations are also underway.

 Prepared By: